-References to Pakistan are to the Islamic Republic of Pakistan and references to the Government are to The President of the Islamic Republic of Pakistan for and on behalf of the Islamic Republic of Pakistan.
+References to Pakistan are to the Islamic Republic of Pakistan and references to the Government are to the Government of Pakistan.
 References to the Economic Survey 2016-17 herein are to the Economic Survey 2016-17 published on 25 May 2017 by the Government of Pakistan, Finance Division, Economic Advisor's Wing, Islamabad.
-The Economic Survey, which is published each year a few days before the presentation of the Federal Budget and presents a view on the national economy based on provisional data for the first three quarters of the fiscal year, is followed by the publication of its Statistical Supplement, in which the data series are provisionally updated for the whole fiscal year.
+The Economic Survey, which is published each year a day before the presentation of the Federal Budget and presents a view on the national economy based on provisional data for the first three quarters of the fiscal year, is followed by the publication of its Statistical Supplement, in which the full year data series are provisionally provided.
 It should be noted that certain historic data set out herein may be subject to minor amendments as a result of more accurate and updated information becoming available.
 References to the Labour Force Survey 2014-15 herein are to the labour force survey published in November 2015 by the Government of Pakistan, Statistics Division, Pakistan Bureau of Statistics, Islamabad.
 The Labour Force Survey 2014-15 presents information on labour force characteristics that have been collected from a representative sample of 42,292 households to produce gender disaggregated national and provincial level estimates with an urban/rural breakdown.

-Prospective investors in the Certificates should be aware that none of the statistics in this Offering Circular have been independently verified.
+Prospective investors in the Notes should be aware that none of the statistics in this Offering Circular have been independently verified.